EmbarkStudios/texture-synthesis/README.md

 This code snippet can be found in `examples/04_style_transfer.rs`

 To replicate this example with the commandline binary run:
-`texture_synthesis_cmd.exe --example imgs/multiexample/4.jpg --target-guide imgs/tom.jpg --alpha 0.8 --save out/04.jpg --debug-maps None`
+`texture_synthesis_cmd.exe --examples imgs/multiexample/4.jpg --target-guide imgs/tom.jpg --alpha 0.8 --save out/04.jpg`

 ### 5. Inpaint